 Transfer of Credit

-Please contact General Education for details.
+Please contact the Registrar's Office for details.

 At some point in a student’s career, they may decide to halt their enrollment and take a leave of absence.
 Alternately, a student may be required to withdraw from the College.
 Details on the College’s requirements and procedures regarding leave of absences/withdrawals can be found in the Handbook for Students.
 Federal funds are adjusted according to these policies.
 The FAO handles making adjustments to aid and returning any required funds to the Department Of Education.